Anomalies in B mesons decays: A phenomenological approach: Effective field theories for observables

 where the dimension six operators are defined as

-$\ell$ and $q$ are the lepton and quark $SU(2)_L$ doublets, $\tau^I$ the Pauli matrices, and ${i,j,k,l}$ denote generation indices.
+$\ell$ and $q$ are the lepton and quark $SU(2)_L$ doublets defined in the mass basis\footnote{As given in~\cite{Dedes:2017zog}, and used on the package \texttt{wilson}~\cite{Aebischer:2018bkb}, in both the ``Warsaw'' basis and the ``Warsaw mass'' basis, the lepton and $d$-quark fields are defined so that their mass matrices are diagonal.
+Consequently, translating from one to another does not modify the Lagrangian in Eq.~\eqref{eq:Lagr_SMEFT}.}, $\tau^I$ the Pauli matrices, and ${i,j,k,l}$ denote generation indices.
 The $O_{\ell q(1)}$ operator couples two $SU(2)_L$-singlet currents, while the $O_{\ell q(3)}$ operator couples two $SU(2)_L$-triplet currents.
-Consequently, $O_{\ell q(1)}$ only mediates flavour-changing neutral processes, and $O_{\ell q(3)}$ mediates both flavour-changing neutral and charged processes.
-We will restrict our analysis to operators including only third generation quarks and same-generation leptons, and we will use the following notation for their Wilson coefficients:
+Consequently, $O_{\ell q(1)}$ only mediates flavour-changing neutral processes and $O_{\ell q(3)}$ mediates both flavour-changing neutral and charged processes.
+We will restrict our analysis to operators including only third-generation quarks and same-generation leptons, and we will use the following notation for their Wilson coefficients:

 This particular choice of the Wilson coefficients that will enter our analysis is motivated by the fact that the most prominent discrepancies between SM predictions and experimental measurements, namely $R_{K^{(*)}}$ and $R_{D^{(*)}}$, affect the third quark generation.
 From a symmetry point of view, this would amount to imposing an $U(2)^3 = U(2)_q \times U(2)_u \times U(2)_d$ symmetry between the first and second quark generations~\cite{Barbieri:2011ci,Barbieri:2012uh,AguilarSaavedra:2018nen}, that remain SM-like.
 No restriction is imposed on the third quark generation.
 In the lepton sector we only consider diagonal entries in order to avoid Lepton Flavour Violating (LFV) decays.
-This flavour structure for NP contributions has been presented in~\cite{AguilarSaavedra:2018nen} as a minimal working setup.
+This flavour structure for NP contributions has been presented in~\cite{AguilarSaavedra:2018nen} as a minimal working set-up.

 These operators generate the $C_{VL}^\ell$, $C_9^\ell$ and $C_{10}^\ell$ operators of the electroweak effective field theory when matched at the electroweak scale $\mu_\mathrm{EW}$.
-Using the package \texttt{wilson} \cite{Aebischer:2018bkb}, we define the $\Clq$ operators at $\Lambda = 1 \,\mathrm{TeV}$, we calculate their running down to $\mu_\mathrm{EW} = M_Z$, then match them with the electroweak operators and finally run the down to $\mu = m_b$, where the $B$-physics observables are computed.
-We found the following relations between the Wilson coefficients at high and low energies:
+Using the package \texttt{wilson}~\cite{Aebischer:2018bkb}, we define the $\Clq$ operators at $\Lambda = 1 \,\mathrm{TeV}$, we calculate their running down to $\mu_\mathrm{EW} = M_Z$, then match them with the WET operators and finally run the down to $\mu = m_b$, where the $B$-physics observables are computed.
+By taking the SMEFT Wilson coefficients at $\Lambda = 1 \,\mathrm{TeV}$, we found the following relations between the Wilson coefficients at high and low energies: